Texiwill/aac-lib/vsm/README.md

 ## vsm
 Linux Version of VMware Software Manager

+### NOTICE
+__As of v6.4.0 support for WSL and MacOSX has dropped due to My VMware changes and the solution found to those changes.
+Work will continue to determine how to fix.
+In addition the --patches option no longer works for the same reasons.__

 ### Description
 A slightly more intelligent version of VSM for Linux and MacOS.
 It ignores missing definition files that cause the VMware version to stop working.
 It